Funded

 The importance of maintaining a strong relationship with your lender can’t be overstated.

-Direct Bridge Lender vs. Broker
+Direct Hard Money Lender vs. Broker

 Improve Credit